Top smartphones under Rs 15,000 in India in January 2020 | BGR India

 Related Stories

 We have already shared the best smartphones under Rs 10,000 if you want a new smartphone.
 Here, we will increase the budget a little bit to focus on smartphones under Rs.
 15,000.
-Chinese smartphone maker Vivo just launched its latest, Vivo S1 Pro in the market on January 3, 2019.
-We thought that it is the right time to compile the best smartphones below Rs 15,000.
+Here is our list of best smartphones below Rs 15,000 for the month of January 2020.

 Watch: Top smartphones under Rs 10,000